codegouvfr/codegouvfr-fetch-data/README.md

 # Presentation

-The code in this repository collects data from forges (github.com, gitlab.com and GitLab instances) about *accounts* (GitHub organizations or GitLab groups) and their *repositories*.
+The code in this repository collects data from forges (github.com, gitlab.com and GitLab instances) about *accounts* (GitHub organizations or GitLab groups), their *repositories* and *libraries*.

-For example, given [this list](https://git.sr.ht/~etalab/codegouvfr-sources/tree/master/item/comptes-organismes-publics.yml) of account URLs and [this csv](https://git.sr.ht/~etalab/codegouvfr-fetch-data/tree/master/item/platforms.csv) of supported platforms, we collect the data we need for [code.gouv.fr](https://code.gouv.fr).
+Given [this list](https://git.sr.ht/~etalab/codegouvfr-sources/tree/master/item/comptes-organismes-publics.yml) of accounts URLs and [this csv](https://git.sr.ht/~etalab/codegouvfr-fetch-data/tree/master/item/platforms.csv) of platforms, we collect the data we need for [code.gouv.fr](https://code.gouv.fr).

 # Installation and configuration